solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 psql --host=mydemoserver-pg.postgres.database.azure.com --port=5432 --username=myadmin --dbname=postgres --set=sslmode=require --set=sslrootcert=DigiCertGlobalRootCA.crt.pem
 ```

-Notice the two additional command line switches that enable SSL and tell the tool where the certificate resides.
+Notice the two additional command line switches (`sslmode` and `sslrootcert`) that enable SSL and tell the tool where the certificate resides.

 You can read more about TLS and SSL by referencing [Secure connectivity with TLS and SSL](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-networking-ssl-tls).